vikasranger/idea-flow/README.md

 # Implementation
 - Add note through add button next search
-- On <> type show suggestions of already written notes
+- On <> enter, show suggestions of already written notes
 - First suggestion is always selected
 - U can navigate in suggestion list through key up and down, it will highlight the suggestion
 - Selected suggestion will be added into current paragraph as span with it own styles